Last Updated on July 13, 2023 by Ch David

 In the fake vs real Yeezy Boost 350 V2 Tail Light image above, we have pointed out how the counterfeit Yeezys have more space between the letters in the “adidas” text, and this can be the most visible between the letters “i” and “d”.

-Then, we have pointed out how the bottom side of the letter “s” looks thicker on the counterfeit Yeezy Boost 350 V2 Tai Light sneakers, while on the legit Yeezys, it is thinner at the bottom.
+Then, we pointed out how the bottom side of the letter “s” looks thicker on the counterfeit Yeezy Boost 350 V2 Tai Light sneakers, while on the legit Yeezys, it is thinner at the bottom.

 Lastly here, in the “YEEZY” text, we have pointed out how the letter “Y” is smaller and less wide at the top than the authentic Yeezy Boost 350 V2’s letter “Y”.